ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-25-aws-project-bundling-amis.md

 One key point: AMIs are regional; you can copy AMIs to another region but they get renamed.

 ## How to Bundle an AMI

-This is a very straightforward process assuming you have a running instance:
+Bundling an instance into an AMI is a very straightforward process from the AWS Web Console assuming you have a running instance:

 1. Configured the instance just how you like it.